Frequently Asked Questions

 engine technology they will not offer anything else.

-a field approval for the CoolJugs conversion on a certified aircraft.
+field approval for the CoolJugs conversion on a certified aircraft,

-believe me we already know this with our Cherokee conversion.
+in an experimental mode.
+Believe me we already know this with

 ...and the good news?